Not Guilty

 • 24/7 help available – We understand that legal issues can arise at any time, and we want you to have the answers you need.
 Call now at (513) 317-5987 for a free consultation.

-The Wieczorek Law Firm provides experienced legal assistance to those accused of OVI crimes in Cincinnati and wider Ohio, including Hamilton County, Butler County, Clermont County, Brown County, Highland County, Clinton County, Preble County, Scioto County, Greene County, Montgomery County, and Warren County.
+The Wieczorek Law Firm provides experienced legal assistance to those accused of crimes in Cincinnati and wider Ohio, including Hamilton County, Butler County, Clermont County, Brown County, Highland County, Clinton County, Preble County, Scioto County, Greene County, Montgomery County, and Warren County.
 Mark Wieczorek serves the cities of Cincinnati, Columbus, Akron, Dayton, Toledo and South Point, as well as others in Southern Ohio.

 Call (513) 317-5987 for a free initial consultation, or fill out our online contact form